Work on progress on a Polish card model by ‘Shipyard’, of the French cutter “Le Coureur”.

 I wasn’t flying radio control or anything like that, I was interested only in the construction of them.

-Then I discovered motorcycles at the age of 13 – older ones were the cheapest to obtain to play with – and so my love of those was born, which flowered into a full-scale fascination of everything that went ‘suck-squeeze-bang-blow’ (4-stroke Engines etc).
-Bikes were followed by cars and those by aircraft…
+I discovered motorcycles at the age of 13 – older ones were the cheapest to obtain to play with – and so my love of vintage bikes was born, which flowered into a full-scale fascination of everything that went ‘suck-squeeze-bang-blow’ (4-stroke Engines etc).
+Bikes were followed by cars and those by aircraft… All older stuff, fully mechanical and as such relatively easy to diagnose and repair.
+Simple electrical, hydraulic and pneumatic systems with little electronic ‘interference’ makes for an easy overview of what is happening – or not – and why.

 However, I digress: At the age of about 19 I discovered a shop called Seagull Models by South Kensington Tube Station.
 They sold PAPER models.
 I was entranced and immediately hooked.
 Seagull is long gone, but the fascination is still going strong and my collection is still growing, as is the amount of detail attainable with advances in Digital design of the card and paper offerings, enhanceable with wire, brass etchings and all manner of castings and extras.